-It’s no secret that fast sites are going to be more important in 2019.
+It’s no secret that site speed is increasingly important.
 Let’s start with a statement from Google:

 “Mobile-first indexing means that Googlebot will now use the mobile version of your site for indexing and ranking, to better help our (primarily mobile) users find what they’re looking for.
 Google’s crawling, indexing and ranking systems have historically used the desktop version of your site’s content, which can cause issues for mobile searchers when the desktop version differs from the mobile version.”